payloadcms/payload/examples/auth/next-app/README.md

 # Payload Auth Example Front-End

-This is a [Next.js](https://nextjs.org) app using the [Pages Router](https://nextjs.org/docs/pages).
+This is a [Next.js](https://nextjs.org) app using the [App Router](https://nextjs.org/docs/app).
 It was made explicitly for Payload's [Auth Example](https://github.com/payloadcms/payload/tree/master/examples/auth/cms).

-> This example uses the Pages Router, the legacy API of Next.js.
-If your app is using the latest [App Router](https://nextjs.org/docs/pages), check out the official [App Router Example](https://github.com/payloadcms/payload/tree/master/examples/auth/next-app).
+> This example uses the App Router, the latest API of Next.js.
+If your app is using the legacy [Pages Router](https://nextjs.org/docs/pages), check out the official [Pages Router Example](https://github.com/payloadcms/payload/tree/master/examples/auth/next-pages).

 ## Getting Started